shuaichenphysics/shuaichenphysics.github.io/_posts/2023-11-29-Formula_dictionary.md

   \end{align}
   $$

-  When formulated into matrix form
+  when formulated into matrix form

   $$
   h= \begin{pmatrix}